dmulyalin/ttp/docs/source/Outputs/Functions.rst

         "output_name": "name of the output"
     }

-This function use-cases are various tests or compliance checks, one can construct a set of template groups to produce results, these results can be compared with predefined structures to check if they are matching, based on comparison a conclusion can be made such as whether or not source data satisfies certain criteria.
+This function's use cases include compliance checks and tests — construct template groups to produce results, compare them with expected structures, and draw conclusions about whether the source data satisfies given criteria.

 **Example**